 What is SKAMpede?

-Now in its 12th year, Theatre SKAM’s annual summer festival SKAMpede is an outdoor live performance festival event that is suitable for the whole family.
+Theatre SKAM’s annual summer festival SKAMpede is an outdoor live performance festival event that is suitable for the whole family.
 You’ll take in a series of short shows presented along the Galloping Goose Trail starting at our Hub at 11 Esquimalt Road.
-Audiences travel from show to show either on cycling or walking tours.
-Our goal is to create an extremely safe 2020 festival while still providing free, fun entertainment to the community of Victoria.
+Travel from show to show either on a cycling or walking tour.
+Our goal is to create a safe, physically-distanced festival while still bringing the free, fun spirit of SKAMpede to Victoria.

 That’s crazy.
 How will SKAMpede work this year?